krnike96/Data_Structures_And_Algorithms/README.md

 ## Algorithms Covered

-Here are the data structures I've implemented so far:
+Here are the algorithms I've implemented so far:

 - **Sorting Algorithms**
   - Selection Sort